niteenkum/habit-tracker/README.md

 You can update the status of habit by click on icon.

 #### Adding New Habit Task
-By Click on + (plus) button inside tabbar.
+By Clicking on + (plus) button inside tabbar.
 ![App Screenshot](https://snipboard.io/zHovE8.jpg)

 Enter the title of the habit and description for the habit.
-Once the habit added you will be Habit Page.
+Once the habit added you will be redirected to Habit Page.
 Where all the list of Habits will be displayed.

 #### View All The Habits